danmar/cppcheck/man/manual.md

 ## Activate this analysis

+On the command line you can use `--bug-hunting` however then you can't configure contracts (see below).

 In the GUI goto the project dialog.
 In the `Analysis` tab there is a check box for `Bug hunting`.

-Possibly it's a good idea to have separate project files for bug hunting and normal analysis.

 ## Cppcheck contracts